Non-Hertz-Millis scaling of the antiferromagnetic quantum critical metal via scalable Hybrid Monte Carlo: Results

 The non-zero hopping amplitudes and chemical potentials corresponding to each are $t_{h,x} = t_{v,y} = 1$ and

-Here, $t_{h,\a}, t_{v,\a}$ denote the nearest-neighbor hopping amplitudes in the $x$ and $y$ directions, respectively, which are the same for all nesting parameter values; $\td t_{h,\a}^{(i)}, \td t_{v,\a}^{(i)}$ denote the next-nearest-neighbor hopping amplitudes in the $x$ and $y$ directions, respectively, for nesting parameter value $i$; $\mu^{(i)}_{\a}$ are the chemical potentials for the nesting parameter value $i$.
+Here, $t_{h,\a}, t_{v,\a}$ denote the nearest-neighbor hopping amplitudes in the $x$ and $y$ directions, respectively, which are the same for all nesting parameter values; $\td t_{h,\a}^{(i)}, \td t_{v,\a}^{(i)}$ denote the next-nearest-neighbor hopping amplitudes in the $x$ and $y$ directions, respectively, for nesting parameter value $i$; $\mu^{(i)}_{\a}$ are the chemical potentials for the nesting parameter value $i$. \\ The reason for choosing these specific parameter values is to make contact with Ref. \cite{PhysRevResearch.2.023008}, where the authors in turn tried to make contact with Ref. \cite{PhysRevX.7.021010}.
+Of course, it is important to scan the values of $u,g,c$ to check the stability of our results and look for new behavior.
+However, such a detailed study is beyond the scope of the present work, and is left for future studies.